I’m often asked if we invest with Betterment, or if I would recommend them.

 The equity portfolio is invested heavily in International equities, even for people who never plan to step outside the US (54%?
 That seems an odd choice, especially when 1/3 or more of S&P500 revenue is already sourced Internationally.)

-During the sign-up process, I was advised to hold 44% bonds… nearly guaranteeing our senior years are spent in poverty (68% success rate in cFIREsim.)
+One example portfolio suggested we hold 44% bonds… nearly guaranteeing our senior years are spent in poverty (68% success rate in cFIREsim.)
 Yes I’m an outlier… Aren’t we all?

 In return for their advice, Betterment charges a fee as a percentage of Assets Under Management.